 - The Baltimore Longitudinal Study of Aging (BLSA): America’s longest-running scientific study of human aging; begun in 1958.

-- The Cost Rica Vaccine Trial: A community-based HPV-16/18 vaccine trial in Costa Rica designed to evaluate the safety and efficacy of a human papilloma virus vaccine in 7,465 women.
+- The Costa Rica Vaccine Trial: A community-based HPV-16/18 vaccine trial in Costa Rica designed to evaluate the safety and efficacy of a human papilloma virus vaccine in 7,465 women.

 - The Multicenter AIDS Cohort Study (MACS): an ongoing, prospective study of the natural and treated histories of HIV-1-infected men; since inception, this study has published over 1,100 research papers.

 To learn more about the IRP scientists who carry out epidemiological studies, visit the NIH Epidemiology & Clinical Trials Interest Group.